VladimirPapazov88/Dvoich/README.md

 2. Unpack .zip file
 3. Open in Pythonista files: "Dvoich.py" and "Dvoich.pyui"
 4. Click to the run button!

+The program converts a number from decimal to binary

 Have a happy using! 🙂🙂🙂🙂🙂